× Search

 FAQ's

-During the works, there will be traffic management along Pacific Avenue and pedestrians will be guided to use the existing footpath on the opposite side of the road.
+During the works, pedestrian detours will be in place along the Hopukiore side of Pacific Avenue and Maunganui Road, with pedestrians directed to use the footpath on the opposite side of each road.

 Works are planned to start in June 2025, weather dependent, and are expected to take six to eight weeks.